Abdul Hassan

 As a child, what did you want to be when you grew up?

 Growing up, I was always inspired and amazed by the ocean.
-I wanted more than anything to be an underwater explorer—a la Jacques Cousteau.
+I wanted more than anything to be an underwater explorer — a la Jacques Cousteau.
 One of my childhood fantasies was to be the first person ever to film a giant squid in the wild!
 I was lucky enough to have grown up along the coast and always had my love for the ocean supported and bolstered by my family.
-I still remember walking up and down the pier, and gazing into ocean, wondering what amazing creatures lurked beneath.
+I still remember walking up and down the pier, and gazing into the ocean, wondering what amazing creatures lurked beneath.

-Fortunately, my love for the sea is still active with SCUBA diving and surfing being two of my favorite hobbies.
+Fortunately, my love for the sea is still active with scuba diving and surfing being two of my favorite hobbies.

 What led to your interest in medicine?

 In my culture, family is an open and malleable term; it’s not limited to only blood relations.
 This gave me an unparalleled sense of inclusion as well as an ever-growing and evolving family.
-And as varied as all of the individuals in my family are, there is a common thread that runs through us all, the human connection, which I have become deeply enamored with.
+And as varied as all of the individuals in my family are: there is a common thread that runs through us all, the human connection, which I have become deeply enamored with.

 No matter one’s race or gender, we are all people.
 We are all connected in that sense, and medicine was a career that would not only allow me to help heal, but to help connect and expand my ever-growing family.
-Physicians have always touched my life and I became interested in the idea that I may one day be able to not only heal and better another’s life, but also extend a piece of myself to my own colleagues and patients.
+Physicians have always touched my life, and I became interested in the idea that I may one day be able to not only heal and better another’s life, but also extend a piece of myself to my own colleagues and patients.

 Who or what inspired you?

 When my mother was studying to be a nurse, she would occasionally let me help by testing her with flashcards.
 Simple as it was for her to run through definitions, I was mesmerized by the plethora of knowledge devoted to the human body’s inner workings.
-Even more so, I was amazed that my mother and other medical professionals were able to memorize, understand and use this information to help diagnose and heal people.
+Even more so, I was amazed that my mother and other medical professionals were able to memorize, understand, and use this information to help diagnose and heal people.

 As the years went on, I became more interested and attracted to the world of medical science.
 Hearing stories about her patients, and how blessed she felt to be a positive force in so many people’s lives, helped underscore my drive for creating an ever-evolving and thriving family, as well as expanding the human connection, all within the realm of medicine.